saewoonam/sc-current-source-titano/README.md

 * This code has been written for the Adafruit QT PY board.
 But, it will also work on the titano.
 * It uses a different DAC.
 Code for the 8 channel DAC needs to be added
 * Installation
-  -  Make sure circuitpython is installed
+  -  Make sure circuitpython is installed, if not follow these [instructions](https://learn.adafruit.com/adafruit-qt-py/circuitpython)
   -  Copy contents of qt_py folder into the "CIRCUITPY" disk that represents the flash storage on the microcontroller
   -  Reset the device by hitting the reset button on the back or unplug/plug board back in to USB porot
 ##  Description of folders: